 3. Enter a name for your calibration files in Auto save Filename text field.
 (I like “calibration”.)

 4. Click the Options arrow and select Setup Sequence… from the drop down menu.

 5. Setup your desired sequence to match your equipment’s requirements.
-Included are two example sequences for taking, darks, flats, and biases.
-To load these sequences save them locally to you hard disk.
+Included are two example sequences for taking darks, flats, and biases.
+To load these sequences save them locally to your hard disk.
 Open the Sequence Setup… menu in Maxim and click the Options arrow and select Load Sequence… Browse for the “.seq” file you wish to load and click Open.